sophiezxh/llm-cot-anxiety/README.md

 ## 📌 Project Overview

-## ❓ Research Question

-**Which steps in DeepSeek-V3’s Chain-of-Thought reasoning process can be causally linked to changes in its anxiety classification outcomes?**

-## 📌 Project Overview

 We investigate how reasoning types and step positions in Chain-of-Thought (CoT) explanations affect the final predictions made by LLMs.
 Using a dataset of 5,000 Reddit posts from r/anxiety, we analyze which steps are most causally responsible for model predictions and test stability through ablation and counterfactual perturbations.

 ## 🔍 Key Findings